 The list of amazing things to do in Chicago this winter is almost as long as the season itself.
 And, it more than makes up for the occasional polar vortex.

-The new Centennial Wheel dominates the scenery at the state’s most popular draw, but there are plenty of other gems to discover here, too, including a gallery of stained glass, the Chicago Shakespeare Theater and Amazing Chicago’s Funhouse Maze.
+The Centennial Wheel dominates the scenery at the state’s most popular draw, but there are plenty of other gems to discover here, too, including a gallery of stained glass and Amazing Chicago’s Funhouse Maze.
 While admission to Navy Pier is free, note that fees are charged for individual experiences.

-You can easily fill a day—or two—hopping among the three world-class museums dotting this park along Lake Michigan: the Adler Planetarium, the Shedd Aquarium and the Field Museum of Natural History.
+You can easily fill a day hopping among the world-class museums dotting this park along Lake Michigan: the Shedd Aquarium and the Field Museum of Natural History.
 Illinois residents receive free admission on select days (check individual websites for details).

 Browse artifacts from the ancient Near East, including Egypt, Persia, Syria and Nubia.
 Exhibits range from towering statues of King Tut to tiny fragments of the Qur'an and a child's pull toy from 2350 BC.